Projects and Publications

 Structural Benchmarking for Gene Regulatory Network Inference based on Single-Cell RNA Sequencing Data

 In collaboration with Marco Stock, Jonathan Fiorentino and Antonio Scialdone we carried out a benchmarking study on algorithms for the inference of gene regulatory networks with respect to the preservance of topological graph properties as well as the definition and formation of hubs.
-As a first author I took care the theoretical foundations and carried out the experiments.
+As a joint first author I took care the theoretical foundations and carried out the experiments.
+Published in Bioinformatics, Volume 40, Issue 5, May 2024, link.

 Gene regulatory network inference from scRNA-seq data by incorporating prior knowledge with graph autoencoders

 Together with Marco Stock and Antonio Scialdone we have developed a novel algorithm for the inference of gene regulatory networks from single-cell transcriptomic data which is based on graph autoencoders and has a focus computational efficiency.
-My part of the project was to present the theoretical background and assist the evaluation of the results as well as writing the manuscript.
+My part of the project was to present the theoretical background and assist the evaluation of the results as well as writing the manuscript (which is currently still in preparation).

 Interaction Preserving Discretization Methods and Applications in Single-Cell RNA Sequencing Data Analysis